-NOTE2: The GTC link will ONLY be available if the user has NOT read the GTC, in which case the “Submit” button will be replaced by “Read GTC”.
+NOTE2: The GTC link will ONLY be available if the user has NOT read the GTC and does not have Master Agreement in place, in which case the “Submit” button will be replaced by “Read GTC”.
+When this button is in the “Read GTC” state, there must also be a message directly beneath the button stating: “Note: You must read and accept the GTC before you can proceed with this transaction.”

+Read GTC

+Note: You must read and accept the GTC

+before you can proceed with this transaction.

 Transaction Not Completed (Formerly Transaction Error) – I1